Onslivion/OPNsense-LogStash-Sentinel/README.md

 The following instructions will align mostly with the instructions provided here: [Tutorial: Send data to Azure Monitor Logs with Logs ingestion API (Azure portal)](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/tutorial-logs-ingestion-portal#create-new-table-in-log-analytics-workspace)

-0. Create an Entra app registration and a data collection endpoint (although optional, might as well be consistent until Azure updates their documentation and UI).
+0. Create an Entra app registration and a data collection endpoint (Microsoft states a DCE is optional, I still created a DCE anyways).
    Observe the configuration in 50-output.conf.

 1. Initiate LogStash once.
 This will generate an example file in /tmp/.
 ```
 sudo systemctl start logstash
 ```

-3. Create a new DCR-based table in the Log Analytics workspace per the above guide.
+3. Create a new DCR-based table in the Log Analytics workspace [per the Microsoft guide](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/tutorial-logs-ingestion-portal#create-new-table-in-log-analytics-workspace).
 Use the json file placed in /tmp/ to generate the table.

 4. When prompted to make a TimeGenerated entry, I recommend using the following query.
 This query will make the LogStash generation timestamp the TimeGenerated field (and remove the now duplicate).